 The enigmatically named ship, the Pourquoi Pas?
 (Why Not?) came from an event in Charcot's childhood when he was said to have written the words on the side of a soapbox and then launched himself in it onto a miniature pool at Neuilly-sur-Seine.
 The box sank and he got wet, but it was the first of many voyages.

 He trained as a doctor as was expected of him, though found the society to which he belonged rather superficial and was drawn more to the wild and open spaces of the world.
 At the age of twenty five, he bought his first boat and sailed to the Shetland Islands, Hebrides, Faroe Islands and Iceland.

-His father died in 1893 when Charcot was 26 years old, leaving him a fortune of 400,000 francs (around £17,000) which was enough to allow him to leave medicine and instead to pursue the life he preferred in scientific investigation and sea-borne adventures.
+His father died in 1893 when Charcot was 26 years old, leaving him a fortune of 400,000 francs (around £17,000, the equivalent of £2,145,000 in 2018) which was enough to allow him to leave medicine and instead to pursue the life he preferred in scientific investigation and sea-borne adventures.

-He was eminently successful in this, visiting the Arctic several times and earning himself an enviable reputation as a scientist and gentleman - Robert Scott famously referred to him as the "Polar Gentleman".
+He was eminently successful in this, visiting the Arctic several times and earning himself an enviable reputation as a scientist and gentleman - Captain Scott famously referred to him as the "Polar Gentleman".